mrfeod/mrfeod/README.md

 ### Education

-Graduated as bachelor of applied math and informatics in Novosibirsk Technical State University in 2014.
+Graduated as Bachelor of Applied Math and Informatics in Novosibirsk Technical State University in 2014.

 ### Work experience

-I was started in 2014 as junior developer in [Movavi](movavi.com) and worked mostly on Video products for Windows and Mac using Qt/QML.
+I was started in 2014 as developer in [Movavi](movavi.com) and worked mostly on Video products for Windows and Mac using Qt/QML.
 In my way to senior position I was working on algorithms design and implementation for Photo Editor.

-Since 2018 I'm working for [Arrival](https://arrival.com/ in Computer Vision team of Robotics devision and solving problem of 6DOF object pose estimation.
+Since 2018 I'm working for [Arrival](https://arrival.com/) in Computer Vision team of Robotics devision and solving problem of 6DOF object pose estimation.

 ### Skills